Prozilla/Prozilla/README.md

 # 👋 Hi, I'm Sieben De Beule<br>but you can call me Prozilla.

-I'm a passionate teenage software developer and 3D artist.
+I'm a passionate software developer and 3D artist.
 Experienced in application (especially games) and web development as well as web design.

 <br>